It took 16 hours to read Trump's 940-page, foot-high bill aloud. Now the long debate begins

 “If Senate Republicans won’t tell the American people what’s in this bill, then Democrats are going to force this chamber to read it from start to finish," said Senate Democratic Leader Chuck Schumer.

-And within moments the Senate launched debate.
+And within moments, the Senate launched debate.
 But it's still going to be a while, at least 10 hours of speeches stretching late into the night.
-The slow-walking tactic points to a difficult days ahead.
+The slow-walking tactic points to difficult days ahead.

 “It's taken a while to get here,” said Sen. Lindsey Graham, R-S.C., the Budget Committee chairman, “but we'll have a debate worthy of this great country.”